jayhowell/OutOfMemory/README.md

 Openshift.
 Instructions:

 1. Add the following to the Java arguments in the container.
 Most likely it will be defined as environment variables.
+If you are using the quarkus build down below, add the following environment variables to JAVA\_OPTS\_APPEND

 ```
 -XX:+HeapDumpOnOutOfMemoryError